Fano Graph = (3,6)-cage

 has kindly improved the version of these research problems which were developed with partial support from the NSF to the Long Island Consortium.
 One feature of the problems I have prepared is that there is a glossary of terms

 that might be unfamiliar to students that accompanies the problems.
 This glossary may be especially helpful for students who are just learning about graph theory.
+Also see the Microworlds section below on this page where there are links to more recent research problems which "beginning researchers" might work on.

 I have also collected a primer of resources for students (high school level or above) who want to do research in Mathematics